-All of the counters are monotonic and count the number of events which occurred since the application started.
+All of the counters count the number of events which occurred since the application started, and therefore never decrease.
 It is expected that these counters will be sampled regularly by monitoring software which is then able to compute deltas or moving averages from the gathered samples.

-11.1.
+10.9.
 Annotation Example